leroythelegend/rough_idea_project_cars/README.md

  14         cout << "Brake " << data->car_states()->brake() << endl;
  15 }
 ```
- * Ok so what I'm going to demonstrate is how you can capture the tyre temp and tread temp during qualifing, so you you know when your tyres are up to temp for that one hot lap.
+ * Ok so what I'm going to demonstrate is how you can capture the tyre temp and tread temp during qualifing, so you know when your tyres are up to temp for that one hot lap.
- * We want to delete this line BUT before we do that lets explain what each part is. "data" is a Data type we saw a Data type class before Data_Format_1 which is a pointer to a memory address so to we need to use the -> to access its members.  "car_states()" is a function that returns a pointer to a "Data_Car_State" type in this case it is a "Data_Car_State_Format_1" and finally brake which returns an unsigned int with a value between (0-255) 255 being hard on the brakes 0 being no brake.
-You can get the Project Cars Definitions from here https://www.projectcarsgame.com/project-cars-2-api/
+ * Delete this line.
  ```
   14         cout << "Brake " << data->car_states()->brake() << endl;
  ```